Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Introduction

 with $\xi\sim\gamma$.
-The pCN was introduced in \citet{beskos2008mcmc} as the PIA algorithm, in the case $\alpha=0.$ Numerical experiments in \citet{CotterNumericalResultPRWM} demonstrate its favourable properties in comparison with the RWM algorithm.
-In contrast to RWM, the acceptance probability is well-defined on a Hilbert space and this fact gives an intuitive explanation for the theoretical results derived in this paper in which we develop a theory explaining the superiority of pCN over RWM when applied on sequences of approximating spaces of increasing dimension.
-Our main positive results about pCN can be summarised as (rigorous statements in Theorems \ref{thm:localVaryingBalls}, \ref{thm:wassersteinImplL2}, \ref{thm:slln} and \ref{thm:wassersteinclt}): \begin{claim*} Suppose that both $\Phi$ and its local Lipschitz constant satisfy a growth assumption at infinity.
-Then for a fixed $0<\delta\leq\frac{1}{2}$ the pCN algorithm applied to $\mu_m(\mu)$

-{\Roman{enumi}.} \begin{enumerate} \item has a unique invariant measure $\mu_m$ ($\mu$); \item has a Wasserstein spectral gap uniformly in $m$; \item has an $L^{2}$-spectral gap $1-\beta$ uniform in $m$. \end{enumerate} The corresponding sample average $S_{n}(f)=\frac{1}{n}\underset{i=1}{\overset{n}{\sum}}f(X_{i})$ \begin{enumerate} \item [IV.]satisfies a strong law of large numbers and a central limit theorem (CLT) for a class of locally Lipschitz functionals for every initial condition; \item [V.] satisfies a CLT for $\mu$ ($\mu_{m}$)-almost every initial condition with asymptotic variance uniformly bounded in $m$ for $f\in L_{\mu}^{2}\,\left(L_{\mu_{m}}^{2}\right)$; \item [VI.] has an explicit bound on the mean square error (MSE) between itself and $\mu(f)$ for certain initial distributions $\nu$. \end{enumerate} {\Roman{arabic}}
+The pCN was introduced in \citet{beskos2008mcmc} as the PIA algorithm, in the case $\alpha=0$.
+Numerical experiments in \citet{CotterNumericalResultPRWM} demonstrate its favourable properties in comparison with the RWM algorithm.
+In contrast to RWM, the acceptance probability is well defined on a Hilbert space, and this fact gives an intuitive explanation for the theoretical results derived in this paper in which we develop a theory explaining the superiority of pCN over RWM when applied on sequences of approximating spaces of increasing dimension.
+Our main positive results about pCN can be summarised in the following way (rigorous statements in Theorems \ref{thm:localVaryingBalls}, \ref{thm:wassersteinImplL2}, \ref{thm:slln} and \ref{thm:wassersteinclt}): \begin{claim*} Suppose that both $\Phi$ and its local Lipschitz constant satisfy a growth assumption at infinity.
+Then for a fixed $0<\delta\leq\frac{1}{2}$, the pCN algorithm applied to $\mu_m(\mu)$: \begin{longlist}[III.] \item[I.] has a unique invariant measure $\mu_m$ ($\mu$); \item[II.] has a Wasserstein spectral gap uniformly in $m$; \item[III.] has an $L^{2}$-spectral gap $1-\beta$ uniform in $m$. \end{longlist} The corresponding sample average $S_{n}(f)=\frac{1}{n} \sum_{i=1}^{n}f(X_{i})$: \begin{longlist}[IV.] \item[IV.] satisfies a strong law of large numbers and a central limit theorem (CLT) for a class of locally Lipschitz functionals for every initial condition; \item[V.] satisfies a CLT for $\mu$ ($\mu_{m}$)-almost every initial condition with asymptotic variance uniformly bounded in $m$ for $f\in L_{\mu }^{2}$ $(L_{\mu_{m}}^{2} )$; \item[VI.] has an explicit bound on the mean square error (MSE) between itself and $\mu(f)$ for certain initial distributions $\nu$. \end{longlist} \end{claim*} These positive results about pCN clearly apply to $\Phi=0$ which corresponds to the target measures $\gamma$ and $\gamma_{m}$, respectively; in this case the acceptance probability of pCN is always one, and the theorems mentioned are simply statements about a discretely sampled Ornstein--Uhlenbeck (OU) process on $\mathcal{H}$ in this case.
+On the other hand the RWM algorithm applied to a specific Gaussian target measure $\gamma_{m}$ has an $L_{\mu}^{2}$-spectral gap which converges to $0$ as $m\rightarrow\infty$ as fast as any negative power of $m$; see Theorem~\ref{thm:negativeRWM}.